awestover/thoughts/content/AI xrisk.md

 - re 3: why couldn't we just turn off AI's if they got really scary / turned against us?
 - re 4: why would an AI even "want" anything?
 - re 4: don't we get to choose what the AI cares about?
 I have good answers to all of these objections that I'll give in a later section.
-However, there are a couple of considerations that I find actually compelling, that cause me to believe that there's a ~20% chance that we're fine by 2029.
+However, there are a couple of considerations that I find actually compelling, that cause me to believe that there's a ~20% chance that we're fine by end of 2028.

-### Basic Reasons Why We Might be Fine by 2029
+### Basic Reasons Why We Might be Fine by end of 2028
 I'll discuss in further depth later why my numbers are so small here (small in an absolute sense, not in the sense that I think they're un-calibrated).
 - **Reason 1**: We might intentionally slow AI development (~5% chance).
 	- There are some good people doing policy work advocating to stop pushing the frontier (see, e.g., [this](https://pdf.narrowpath.co/A_Narrow_Path.pdf)).